hackbynight/Lua-Graveyard/README.md

-# eleusian-artificial-intelligence
-A few LUA scripts used with MUDLET to share with friends.
+# A few LUA scripts used with MUDLET to share with friends.

 <details>
   <summary>Discord Web Hook</summary>